daniel5151/choochoos/docs/k1/kernel.md

 }
 ```

-The scheduling loop differs from the one described in lecture only in that `Kernel::activate` does not return a syscall decription to handle.
-Instead, activate returns only after the syscall made by the executing task is handled.
+The scheduling loop differs from the one described in lecture only in that `Kernel::activate` does not return a syscall request to handle.
+Instead, activate only returns after the syscall has been handled.
 Nonetheless, the kernel can be broken down into three main parts: scheduling, context switching, and syscall handling.

 ### Scheduling